How Do You Use A Solid Shampoo Bar?

 I later realised that I wasn’t using the right type of bar for my hair (who knew there would be more than one type!)

-And once I found a few shampoo bars that worked in hard water, I realised that the “transition phase” was a complete lie.
+Once I found a few shampoo bars that worked in hard water, I realised that the “transition phase” was a complete lie.

 Before I reveal how to use a solid shampoo bar (in 8 easy steps) I’m going to tell you one thing you absolutely must check before buying one.
-But first, here are a few benefits of going plastic-free.

 Quote - Every year, UK households throw away 520 million plastic shampoo bottles (source)